 - i.
 In relation to health promotion be able to - assess the health, health care and health promotion needs of individual patients - ii.
-Be able to take appropriate action in communicable disease control
+Be able to take appropriate action in communicable disease control according to national guidelines and local protocols - iii.
+Implement evidence-based risk reduction strategies for individual patients

-- iii.
-Implement evidence-based risk reduction strategies for individual patients - be able to recommend appropriate vaccination regimes for individuals - iv.
-Plan and implement, where appropriate, health promotion taking into account barriers to disease prevention and health promotion both in the individual & population especially among the under privileged and in rural setting
+• be able to recommend appropriate vaccination regimes for individuals iv.
+Plan and implement, where appropriate, health promotion taking into account barriers to disease prevention and health promotion both in the individual & population especially among the under privileged and in rural setting i.
+Demonstrate knowledge and understanding of: